 It definitely won’t be easy to navigate major decisions but it’s not out of the question.
 In my experience it does require military style planning which, in all honesty, may take 12 months or longer to execute.

-My husband and I are in the process of seriously considering my future health needs in terms of housing and long-term finances.
-Massive decisions are involved when looking at both of these areas.
+My husband and I recently went through the process of seriously considering my future health needs in terms of housing and long-term finances.
+Massive decisions were involved as we started looking at both of these areas.

-We are giving ourselves a 2 year time frame to inch our way towards our desired future.
+We gave ourselves a 2 year time frame to inch our way towards our desired future.

-That research period includes organising quotes, making phone calls, internet searches, creating different budgets for various possible scenarios and so on.
+The research period included organising quotes, making phone calls, internet searches, creating different budgets for various possible scenarios and so on.

-With chronic illness to manage, the initial “gathering data” stage will take at least a good 6 months.
+With chronic illness to manage on a daily basis, the initial “gathering data” stage for any major decision can take at least a good 6 months.

-We have to get this right.
-My health depends on it.
+We have to get it right.
+Our health depends on it.

-I may work through things a little quicker than anticipated and that’s a bonus.
-One thing is for sure, I cannot over extend myself.
-Even though much of this work is mental rather than physical, pain causes extreme fatigue and fatigue worsens my pain.
-Administrative work is tiring and will exasperate my fatigue which in turn escalates my pain.
+You may work through things a little quicker than anticipated which is a bonus.
+One thing is for sure, we cannot over extend ourselves Even though much of this work is mental rather than physical, pain causes extreme fatigue and fatigue worsens pain.
+Administrative work is tiring and always exasperates my fatigue which in turn escalates my pain.

 Slowly, slowly is the only way to make major decisions and definitely the only way to execute them.

-My health will be underpinning every decision we make.
+My health and future needs were the underpinning factor for every decision we made.

 The Biggest Decision of All